Empirical optimal transport on countable metric spaces: Distributional limits and statistical applications: Computational strategies for simulating the limit laws

 \subsection{Regular Grids}

-In this section we are going to derive an explicit formula for the distributional bound from Section \ref{sub:bound}, when $\calX$ is a regular grid.
+In this section we are going to derive an explicit formula for the distributional bound from Section \ref{sub:bound}, when the support of $\br$ is a regular grid of $L^D$ points in the unite hypercube $[0,1]^D$.
+Here, $D$ is a positive integer and $L$ a power of two.
 In this case a spanning tree can be constructed from a dyadic partition.
-Let $D$ be a positive integer, $L$ a power of two and $\calX$ the regular grid of $L^D$ points in the unit hypercube $[0,1]^D$.
-The general case is analogous, but it is cumbersome.
+The general case is analogous, but more cumbersome.
 For $0\leq l \leq l_{\max}$ with

-let $P_l$ be the natural partition of $\calX$ into $2^{Dl}$ squares of each $L^D / 2^{Dl}$ points. \begin{theorem} Under the assumptions described above, \eqref{eq:convex_strategy} reads
+let $P_l$ be the natural partition of $\supp(\br)$ into $2^{Dl}$ squares of each $L^D / 2^{Dl}$ points. \begin{theorem} Under the assumptions described above, \eqref{eq:convex_strategy} reads

-This expression can be evaluated efficiently and used with Theorem \ref{thm:convex_strategy} to obtain a stochastic bound of the limiting distribution on regular grids. \end{theorem}
+This expression can be evaluated efficiently (in $L^D\log_2 L$ operations) and used with Theorem \ref{thm:convex_strategy} to obtain a stochastic bound of the limiting distribution on regular grids. \end{theorem}

-\begin{proof} Define $\calX'$ by adding to $\calX$ all center-points of sets in $P_l$ for $0\leq l <l_{\max}$.
-We identify center points of $P_{l_{\max}}$ with the points in $\calX$.
-A tree with vertices $\calX'$ can now be build using the inclusion relation of the sets $\left\{ P_l \right\}_{0\leq l \leq l_{\max}}$ as ancestry relation.
-More precisely, the leaves of the tree are the points of $\calX$ and the parent of the center point of $F\in P_l$ is the center point of the unique set in $P_{l-1}$ that contains $F$.
+\begin{proof} Define $\supp(\br)'$ by adding to $\supp(\br)$ all center-points of sets in $P_l$ for $0\leq l <l_{\max}$.
+We identify center points of $P_{l_{\max}}$ with the points in $\supp(\br)$.
+A tree with vertices $\supp(\br)'$ can now be build using the inclusion relation of the sets $\left\{ P_l \right\}_{0\leq l \leq l_{\max}}$ as ancestry relation.
+More precisely, the leaves of the tree are the points of $\supp(\br)$ and the parent of the center point of $F\in P_l$ is the center point of the unique set in $P_{l-1}$ that contains $F$.

 If we use the Euclidean metric to define the distance between neighboring vertices we get

 if $x\in P_l$.